Classes ~ ~ ~ Make Your Own Glass Artwork!

 Students work one-on-one with instructors learning how to gather, marver, blow, shape, color, and finish a punteed piece.
 Giving each student several chances to work with hot glass, the class allows the students to experience the basics and begin to play with form and color for an unforgettable experience.

 "It was amazing!
-I am so glad that I got the opportunity to experience such a remarkable art form.
+I am so glad that I got the opportunity to work with such a remarkable art form.
 The instructors were extremely knowledgeable and patient." -- C.D.

 Class Hours: 9am-5pm Saturday or Sunday